The Magic Seeker – coming March 17, 2026

 Since I began writing romance, I’ve wondered where my stories fit in.
 They have a central love story (romance) and they’re set in a fantasy world (fantasy), but they’re lighthearted and not terribly violent.

-If you think you’d like the beach read Éowyn takes on vacation to the Bay of Belfalas, then my books are for you.
+I found myself thinking, “They’re what fantasy heroines take to read when they go on vacation”—the beach read of the fantasy world.
+If you’d like the beach read Éowyn takes on vacation to the Bay of Belfalas, then my books are for you.

 Bonus content… download now